cwendorf/EASI/B-TutorialExamples/Factorial/Factorial-Data-Example.md

 #### Plots of Confidence Intervals for a Contrast

+This code obtains and plots the confidence intervals for the groups and the mean difference in the identified contrast.
 ```r
 with(DataSubsetB1,plotContrast(Outcome~FactorA,contrast=A1vsOthers)) # Factorial-Figure9.jpeg
 ```
 <kbd><img src="Factorial-Figure9.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotContrast(Outcome~FactorA,contrast=A1vsOthers)) # Factorial-Figure10.jpeg
 ```
 <kbd><img src="Factorial-Figure10.jpeg"></kbd>

+The width of the confidence interval for the contrast can be altered if desired.
 ```r
 with(DataSubsetB1,plotContrast(Outcome~FactorA,contrast=A1vsOthers,labels=c("A1","Others"),conf.level=.99)) # Factorial-Figure11.jpeg
 ```
 <kbd><img src="Factorial-Figure11.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotContrast(Outcome~FactorA,contrast=A1vsOthers,labels=c("A1","Others"),conf.level=.99)) # Factorial-Figure12.jpeg
 ```